wirepair/validator/README.md

 ```

 #### custom functions
 You may define your own validators to be used by calling validator.Add(key, function).
-Note that this must occur prior to calling VerifiedAssign on the structure otherwise it won't exist and an error will be returned stating an unknown function is defined.
+Note that this must occur prior to calling VerifiedAssign on the structure otherwise the key won't exist and an error will be returned stating an unknown function is defined.
 The value to be validated will be passed as a string, so it is up to you to reflect it to the correct type.
 The validator must follow the format of: func userValidator(input string) error.

 Example:
 ```Go